luisarizmendi/openshift-edge-demos/tools/aws_vpn/README.md

    sudo systemctl restart ipsec
    ```

 4. The VPN should now be established.
+Find one AWS Instance private IP (any OpenShift node) and ping to be sure that you have connectivity.

 #### b.
 Strongswan on OpenWRT